 A Natural Environmental Study (Minimal Impacts) (NESMI) was prepared by the Caltrans Office of Biological Sciences and Permits to evaluate the effects of the Project on biological resources, including sensitive plants and wildlife species (Caltrans 2022e).
-A summary of the findings is presented here.
+The lists of potentially occurring special-status species obtained from the United States Fish and Wildlife Service (USFWS), National Marine Fisheries Service (NMFS), California Department of Fish and Wildlife (CDFW), and California Native Plant Society (CNPS) are included in Appendix E. A summary of the findings is presented here.
 Additional information is summarized from the Biological Assessment for California Red-Legged Frog and Myrtle Silverspot Butterfly (Caltrans 2022f).